Home

-Attitudes healed on the Road to Emmaus by meeting Jesus
+Attitudes Healed on the Road to Emmaus

 Homily for the Third Sunday of Easter Year A